-Unlike many famous painters before and after him, he founded no school, but was still considered a master and his work was highly prized.
-After his death some of his work was lost, although highly collected and sought after.
+Unlike many famous painters before and after him, he founded no school but was still considered a master and his work was highly prized.
+After his death, some of his work was lost, although highly collected and sought after.
 He drew and painted with rare precision; painting mostly a true likeness of the people he painted.
-Not to be content with mere likeness, he often embedded layers of symbolism, allusion and paradox in his art for the fascination of scholars and viewers.
+Not to be content with the mere likeness, he often embedded layers of symbolism, allusion, and paradox in his art for the fascination of scholars and viewers.

 Patronage of Anne Boleyn and Thomas Cromwell

 Holbein painted more than just royal portraits, although these are the ones people remember most.
 He also painted various courtiers, landowners, and visitors during this time.
 We have faithful depictions of the costumes and fabrics common during that era in England mostly because of Holbein’s paintings.
 He painted the ambassador of Francis I of France as well as bishops and clerics.
-With these paintings he added things like a distorted skull, which would symbolize things to learned of the day.
-He loved adding things that spoke of mortality, religion and illusion in the tradition of the Northern Renaissance.
+With these paintings, he added things like a distorted skull, which would symbolize things to learn of the day.
+He loved adding things that spoke of mortality, religion, and illusion in the tradition of the Northern Renaissance.